jacob-keller/L0G-101086/README.md

 ##### uploading to gw2raidar

-In order to upload to gw2raidar, you will need to get an account and generate an API token.
-This can be done after logging in by using the online [API site](https://www.gw2raidar.com/api/v2/swagger#/token "GW2 Raidar API")
+In order to upload to GW2 Raidar, you need to generate an account token.
+For your convenience, the get-gw2raidar-token.ps1 script is provided.

-You may need to visit [gw2raidar](https://gw2raidar.com) and login first.

-This token must be set in both the upload-logs.ps1 and format-encounters.ps1 scripts.
+If you do not wish to directly enter your password into this script, you may instead obtain the token manually from GW2 Raidar's [Swagger API](https://www.gw2raidar.com/api/v2/swagger#/token "GW2 Raidar Swagger API") website.
+You will then need to edit and insert the token into the configuration manually.

 The script will upload all logs to gw2raidar, and by default will not provide tags or set the category.
 You may modify the script to automatically insert tags